AntonioModer/adonaac.github.io/source/documentation/tilemap/index.markdown

 {% img center /assets/objects-solid.png %}
 {% img center /assets/properties-solid.png %}

-When {% call :createEntities %} is called, all objects defined in the map's object layer will be automatically created, having their {% call .x, .y %} parameters filled in using their position on Tiled's map, and having any additional information (width, height, custom properties) being passed via the {% call .settings %} table.
+When {% call :createTiledMapEntities %} is called, all objects defined in the map's object layer will be automatically created, having their {% call .x, .y %} parameters filled in using their position on Tiled's map, and having any additional information (width, height, custom properties) being passed via the {% call .settings %} table.
 If a class type is defined in Tiled but isn't registered in the {% text engine %} (see [Class](/documentation/class))